DPlabst/gvamp-sic-dd/README.md

 ### Extrinsic Information Transfer Chart (EXIT) Chart

 GVAMP convergence can be predicted using extrinsic-variance transfer charts.
-The figure below shows the variance-based EXIT functions together with the actual GVAMP trajectory (black) for the first SIC stage, dominant optical noise, and an SNR of 24 dB.
+The figure below shows the variance-based EXIT functions together with the actual GVAMP trajectory (black) for the first SIC stage of 16-ASK-0.2, dominant optical noise and an SNR of 24 dB.
 The EXIT chart fixed point accurately predicts the achieved GVAMP performance.

 | Example 1a (Optical Noise)|
 |--------|